fishdeity/iRO-Missing_Features_Additions/README.md

 - ShinRai for skillsinfo edit
 - Kutz and Sanggoro for helping to enlargen sprites.
 - Pingaify for helping keep many files up to date and creating the wiki patcher.
+- Mayo for help with things such as with the varmundt biosphere update 2 enchants.

 # Sample Pictures #
 indoors_view_no_lock.gpf (for normal camera view): <br>